shipwr3ckd/RevengePlugins/docs/BUILDING.md

 ```

 > [!TIP]
-> If you're hosting BunnyPlugins on-device using Termux, use `localhost` as the IP.
+> If you're hosting RevengePlugins on-device using Termux, use `localhost` as the IP.

 Bnnuy